marcelmildenberger/dataset-extension-attack/README.md

 ## Batch Experiment Setup

-To queue multiple experiments or run the hyperparameter sweeps used in the thesis, leverage `experiment_setup.py`.
+To queue multiple experiments or run the hyperparameter sweeps used in the Paper, leverage `experiment_setup.py`.
 For example, to reproduce the TabMinHash experiments you can run:

 ```bash
 python experiment_setup.py \